Central America: A Quest for the Progression of Economic Value. Bonus-Season V. Episode 12. Banana Republics Part 1.

 Closing Words.

-The Central American Republics were set under an umbrella of foreign North American Investors, who sought to become rich by building the first business model of banana plantations after the abolition of slavery in the tropics.
+The Central American Republics were placed under the umbrella of foreign North American Investors, who sought to become rich by adopting the first business model of banana plantations after the abolition of slavery in the tropics.
 Central America was trying to build a value proposition about how to participate under neocolonial terms in the first stage of the international pseudo-capitalism.
 Planting bananas played an essential role during the first half of the 20th century.

 Announcement.